 3.76.
 In accordance with para.
 5.28 of GSR Part 3 [2], employers are required to ensure that protection in the workplace is optimized using reference levels for the radon concentration.
-Protective measures in respect to radon exposure may include corrective mitigation measures, preventive measures, relocation of workers or limiting exposure time.

 3.77.
 If the workplace radon concentration is below the reference level, then the employer should aim to seek opportunities to optimize by further reducing radon concentrations as low as reasonably achievable.
 However, this should be done with thought given to the other hazards and risks in the workplace.
 The additional resources of further reducing radon concentrations should be balanced with overall hazard and risk control.